 truck drivers have jobs when autonomous trucks become more common?
 Stress is an inevitable part of a career in road transport.
 It's important to make sure you don't get stuck in a transport company that doesn't treat you well or pay you fairly just because you're afraid to move on.
 In fact, wages are so low at some transport companies that it's no longer worth the sacrifices drivers make for work.
 Moving more cargo per trip means fewer trips, but it also means that the driver is even more at risk because these trucks are more difficult to handle.

 Canada currently reports a shortage of around 25,000 truck drivers, while the United States reports a huge shortage of around 60,000 drivers.
-If you are a person who can adapt to any environment and can travel on a regular basis, you can consider dedicating yourself to road transport.
+If you're someone who can adapt to any environment and can travel on a regular basis, you may want to consider dedicating yourself to road transport.

-Transport companies are going to have to get on the train and raise the pay because soon they will find themselves simply without good drivers.For the first time, larger trucking companies are looking to move their operations to take advantage of more favorable commercial environments that offer greater savings and a larger pool of talent.
-Transport companies are not yet willing to share wealth with their drivers, so the shortage continues to grow.
+Transport companieswill need to raise their pay if they want to keep good drivers.For the first time, larger trucking companies are looking to move their operations to take advantage of more favorable commercial environments that offer greater savings and a larger pool of talent.
+However, transport companies are not yet willing to share wealth with their drivers, so the shortage continues to grow.

-The shocking turnover rates of drivers responsible for the shortage of truck drivers will continue to grow as the demand for drivers increases, unless steps are taken to address these problems.
-Here's what you need to know about what's happening today and the future of truck driving to prepare your company for what's to come.
+The shocking turnover rates of drivers responsible for the shortage of truck drivers will continue to grow as the demand for drivers increases unless steps are taken to address these problems.
+Here's what you need to know about what's happening today and the future of truck driving so you can prepare your company for what's ahead.